Coder4916/Think-In-Space/README.md

 ### 3. **Structure Plane**

-The website must have a simple structure with a user friendly navigation element to reach each page of information.Each site page will be broken down into sections, and organised so that the information tells a story, and leads the user to a contact page if they want to explore the subject further.
+The website must have a simple structure with a user friendly navigation element to reach each page of information.
+Each site page will be broken down into sections, and organised so that the information tells a story, and leads the user to a contact page if they want to explore the subject further.
 The pages will have a consistent predictable template to help with usability and accessibility.

 [Back to top](#think-in-space)